hostilefork/replpad-js/README.md

     print ["The sum was" sum]

-This is an example of doing synchronous I/O--displaying output and gathering input--while a C function implementing LOOP is running.
+This is an example of doing synchronous I/O--displaying output and gathering input--while a C function implementing REPEAT is running.
 Yet a JavaScript browser does not have a mechanism for information from DOM manipulations to reach code in such a synchronous style.
 It must yield to the browser, and be called back.